 Renowned for her work recognising the effects of stress and lack of sleep on workers, Mrs Gilbreth patented many inventions designed to reduce the household workload and increase the efficiency of kitchen appliances, including shelving inside refrigerator doors and the iconic pedal bin.
 She also interviewed over 4,000 women in order to determine the ideal height for stoves, sinks and other kitchen fixtures.
 The prolific Mrs Gilbreth died in 1972 aged 94.

-Electric fans debuted in the 1880s and by the early 20th century, many well-off folk owned models.
+Electric fans debuted in the 1880s and by the early 20th century, many well-off people owned models.
 The new crop of electric fans delivers both modern technology and retro appeal.

 Unlike air conditioners, fans only move air: they do not directly change its temperature.
 They work by evaporative cooling of sweat and increased heat conduction into the air, due to airflow from the fan.
 Thus, fans may become ineffective at cooling the body if surrounding air is near body temperature and contains high humidity.